 When the coach stops for the night at a small inn, the Prussian officer in charge summons Elisabeth.
 She’s inclined to refuse, but the count assures her it must just be some technicality.
 When she returns shortly afterwards, she says nothing about her meeting; but the next morning the party discover that the horses have not been tethered to the coach and the officer refuses to allow them to move on.
 When it turns out that they are being held up because Elisabeth refuses to dine with him, initially the group support her patriotic stand.
 But as the days pass, they begin to lose patience and finally exert all their influence to get her to accept for the good of the group.
 Although the officer has made his demand simply to break her spirit, to show that he has power over her although no actual interest in her as a woman, her fellow passengers assume that he wants to have sex with her and they celebrate her “sacrifice” by throwing themselves a party with champagne.
 Although they pushed her into this situation, the next day they shun her with contempt because, in their eyes, she’s no better than a prostitute and not worthy of their attention.
 To reinforce their contempt, they now refuse to share their own food with her, despite her earlier generosity.

-When the coach arrives in her village, Elisabeth and the priest disembark from the coach and these contemptible people exit the scene.
+When the coach arrives in her village, Elisabeth and the priest disembark and these contemptible people exit the scene.
 Cornudet, shamed by their treatment of her and his inability to come to her defence, stops the coach and gets off, going back to look for her.
 But she has no interest in him or his ineffectual politics.

 Now it turns out that the same Prussian officer has arrived at the local garrison and he and his men, billeted at an opulent mansion which they have systematically ruined out of boredom, decide to have a party.
 One of the soldiers collects the girls from the laundry, including Elisabeth; the other girls enjoy the food, wine and fine clothes they are given, but Elisabeth can barely contain her fury.
 When the officer provokes her by heaping contempt on the French and their nation and finally declares that the Germans own everything, including all French women, she stabs him to death and flees.
 This action marks the beginning of an active resistance and the young priest and a now-inspired Cornudet hide and protect Elisabeth, who takes on a symbolic value which combines the historical figure of Joan of Arc (alluded to in the film’s opening scene) and the contemporary Resistance active in France under the Nazi Occupation.